officialblooms/officialblooms/README.md

 ### Hello!
 Welcome to my GitHub profile! 👋

-I'm very new to GitHub so if my page looks unprofessional go figure 🙂
+I'm very new to GitHub so ignore my GitHub stats for now pls 🙂

 - 📖 About me: I was born in Canada in 2005 and moved to Seattle, Washington in 2021!
 I love meeting new people and am very open-minded to learn about new things!
 - 😄 Pronouns: he/him